strimzi/proposals/036-kraft-mode.md

 It will be disabled by default and will be protected by a new feature gate.
 When the feature gate is enabled, it will use the KRaft mode to deploy the Kafka cluster.
 It will simplify development and testing of new Strimzi features in the KRaft mode.
-And it would also allow to help with testing of the KRaft mode it self and raise any issues in the Apache Kafka project.
+And it would also allow to help with testing of the KRaft mode itself and raise any issues in the Apache Kafka project.

 The KRaft support proposed here is called provisional, because the API in the Kafka CR for configuring the Kafka nodes is not final and will be changed later.
 Most of the code implemented by this proposal is expected to be used for the final production-ready implementation.